flatironinstitute/nemos/docs/quickstart.md

 </figure>

 Non-linear mapping is the default mode of operation of any `basis` object.
 To instantiate a basis for non-linear mapping, you need to specify the number of basis functions.
-For some `basis` objects, additional arguments may be required (see the [API Guide](../reference/nemos/basis) for detailed information).
+For some `basis` objects, additional arguments may be required (see the [API Reference](nemos_basis) for detailed information).

 ```python